bitfocus/companion-module-powersoft-amplifiers/companion/HELP.md

 Compatibility:
 - This module has been tested with Powersoft Ottocanali series amplifiers.
 Other series may work, but paths and features can vary by model and firmware.
+ - Live output peak metering paths are not exposed by the HTTP API we target.
+As a result, the module exposes the Limiter Threshold (dB) per channel instead of a real-time peak meter.

 ## Actions